Crown and Bridge Instructions

 - Temporary cement is used so that the crown can be easily removed at your next appointment.
 If your temporary crown comes off between appointments, do not worry.
 Call for an appointment.

-- Avoid chewing gum, sticky foods and candy while the temporary crown is in place.
-The temporary crown is made of a plastic and is not as smooth as the permanent crown and it will come off if these foods are eaten.
+- Avoid chewing gum, sticky foods, and candy while the temporary crown is in place.
+The temporary crown is made of a plastic material and is not as smooth as the permanent crown and it will come off if these foods are eaten.

 - Your permanent crown will be custom shaped and shaded to match your teeth.
-The temporary crown is made to serve you for a short period of time, so its color and shape are not as closely matched to your teeth.
+The temporary crown is made to serve you for a short period of time, so its color and shape do not closely match your teeth.

 - Please do not eat or drink for 30 minutes after your new crown is cemented.
 Do not eat hard or sticky foods for 24 hours while the cement completely sets.

 - After the final cementation of your fixed restoration, it may take a few days or weeks to get used to the new crown or bridge.
-If you feel the bite is not correctly balanced, be sure to call for an appointment for a simple adjustment.
+If you feel the bite is not correctly balanced, call for an appointment for a simple adjustment.

-- Proper brushing and flossing is highly recommended to help you retain your final restoration.
-The area of a crowned tooth that can decay is at the edge of the crown at the gum line.
-With a bridge, you will need special floss threaded or other aids to reach and clean all areas properly.
+- Proper brushing and flossing are highly recommended to help you retain your final restoration.
+The area of a crowned tooth at the edge of the crown near the gum line can decay easily.
+With a bridge, you will need special floss threads or other aids to reach and clean all areas properly.

-- Please follow prescribed oral hygiene instructions-45 degree angle brushing twice a day and flossing once a day to avoid getting a cavity or gum disease around your new crown.
-Flossing is especially important in preserving the health of your crown or bridge.
+- Please follow prescribed oral hygiene instructions- 45-degree angle brushing twice a day and flossing once a day to avoid getting a cavity or gum disease around your new crown.
+Flossing is very important in preserving the health of your crown or bridge.

-- Proper brushing, flossing, and regular 6-month cleanings are necessary to maintain you final restoration
+- Proper brushing, flossing, and regular 6-month cleanings are necessary to maintain your final restoration